whiteducksoftware/wd-di/README.md

 Check this README.md for an overview of patterns supported by WD-DI.

-design_tutorial.md should provide some material for beginners on how to use DI to have a real positive impact on your software
+[design_tutorial.md](./docs/design_tutorial.md) should provide some material for beginners on how to use DI to have a real positive impact on your software

+[todo_until_feature_complete.md](./docs/todo_until_feature_complete.md) lists todos needed to be done to be feature congruent to .NET

 ---